How is MLOps Different From DevOps: A Detailed Comparison

 - Skills and team composition

-If you need a quick overview, the following table lists those DevOps attributes where MLOps raises additional requirements.
+If you need a quick overview, this table lists those DevOps attributes where MLOps raises additional requirements:

 |Goal||Automate software quality assurance checks and feedback loops||Support the Machine Learning Lifecycle with automated quality checks|